On the optimal dividend problem for a spectrally positive Levy process: The model and the optimization problem

-\begin{theorem} For any spectrally positive L\'evy process (2.3), consider the stochastic control problem (2.8).
-Let $\Xi$ be the class of admissible dividend strategies satisfying (2.5)-(2.7).
-Then we have $V(x)=V(x,b^*)$ as defined in (4.5) and the threshold strategy with threshold $b^*$ is the optimal dividend strategy over $\Xi$. \end{theorem}

 \begin{remark} It is interesting to note that the optimal strategy with bounded rate of dividend payment is formed by a threshold strategy for spectrally positive L\'evy process regardless of the L\'evy measure.
-However, for the spectrally negative L\'evy model $-X$, it was shown in Kyprianou, Loeffen and P\'erez (2012) that the optimal strategy is formed by a threshold strategy under certain regularity condition on the L\'evy measure of $-X$. \end{remark}
+However, for the spectrally negative L\'evy model $-X$, it was shown in Kyprianou, Loeffen and P\'erez (2012) that the optimal strategy is formed by a threshold strategy under condition that the L\'evy measure of $-X$ has a completely monotone density. \end{remark}

 0.3cm